tomwhitner/RSEG-102-Adv.-Java/FinalExam/Readme.txt

  If the target file exists, it will simply be overwritten without warning.

+Patterns

+ The following patterns were used in the implementation of these applications:
+  Command - Both the client and server employ the Command Pattern to implement the various commands each supports.
+  Strategy - The Strategy Pattern is used to abstract away the differences of the ascii and binary file transfer.
+  Singleton - The two stateless file transfer strategies are implemented as Singletons as there is only ever one instance of each needed.
+  Template Method - The file transfer commands for both the client and server employ the Template Method pattern as the file transfer algorithm
+     is the similar for both puts and gets.
+Only the direction of the transfer and minor message details are different.
+  State - A minor variation of the State Strategy is used in the client to manage the behavior of commands that make sense only when the connection
+     is open or closed.
+This is accomplished by substituting and InvalidCommand in place of the actual command when the command does not make sense for the current connection state.

 Sample Scenario

 	Begin by running the client and server applications.